DaoCloud/DaoCloud-docs/docs/en/docs/download/free/dce5-installer-v0.3.29.md

 ## Modules

-DCE 5.0 Community Package includes the following modules by default:
+DCE Community includes the following modules by default:

 | Modules | Introduction | What's New |
 | -------- | ----------------------------------------- ------------------------- | ------------------------ ------------------------------------- |